 About Eric Ostroff

-Eric Ostroff, administrative partner at Meland Russin & Budwick, focuses his practice on business litigation and trade-secrets/noncompete law and litigation.
-He helps businesses protect their interests and resolve disputes, often in bet-the-company circumstances.
+Eric helps businesses protect their interests and resolve disputes, often in bet-the-company circumstances.
 He has experience litigating and arbitrating a broad range of business disputes, including cases involving breaches of contract, business torts, business defamation, civil conspiracy, and deceptive and unfair trade practices.
 He has also litigated numerous real-estate actions.
-Mr. Ostroff is a trial lawyer, with experience trying bench and jury trials.
+He is an experienced trial lawyer who has tried a number of cases to verdict, before both judges and juries.

-Mr. Ostroff also serves as an expert witness as to the reasonableness of attorney’s fees.
+Eric serves as the firm’s administrative partner.
+He also provides testimony as an expert witness as to the reasonableness of attorney’s fees.

-Before joining Meland Russin & Budwick, Mr. Ostroff worked for five years at Weil, Gotshal & Manges LLP, where he was part of the Employment Litigation and Complex Commercial Litigation practice groups.
+Before joining Meland Russin & Budwick, Eric worked for five years at Weil, Gotshal & Manges LLP, where he was part of the Employment Litigation and Complex Commercial Litigation practice groups.

 - University of Miami School of Law, J.D., summa cum laude, 2004